Back to expert network directory

 Tegus traction

 Tegus shares traction data on Twitter and in press releases.
 Put together, the announcements tell a nice growth story.
-The database has grown to include 40,000+ transcripts as of October 2022, with 1,500-2,000 new transcripts added every month.
+The database has grown to include 100,000+ transcripts as of April 2024, with 3,500 new transcripts added every month.
+We tracked it below:

 Transcripts on the Tegus database and growth rate, data from Tegus ads, interviews and Twitter